ESSENTIALS GUIDE FOR PARENTS, GUARDIANS AND CAMPERS

 Campers are required to bring a nutritious and allergen-aware lunch, two snacks, and plenty of cool drinks.
 Lunch and snacks can also be purchased by parents before camp at the food service kiosks.
+Day camp lunch service options are available at select YMCA locations.
 Please note: microwaves will not be available to heat up food items.
-Day camp lunch service options are available at the Don Wheaton, Castle Downs, Jamie Platz, and William Lutsky Family YMCAs through Maka Eatery (contact them at firstname.lastname@example.org for more information).

-Transition times are from 8:30 to 8:45AM and 4:15 to 4:30PM daily.
-During this time staff will be moving from the pre-care or to the post-care locations.
-For the safety of your children we discourage dropping off or picking up your children during transition times and you should expect delays during this time.
+Transition times are from 8:30-8:45am and 4:15-4:30pm daily.
+During this time, staff will be moving from their pre-care or to their post-care locations.
+For the safety of all children in our care, we discourage dropping-off or picking-up your child(ren) during transition times as you will expect delays.

 CAMP SATISFACTION SURVEYS

-We will be conducting a Camp Feedback Survey to help us improve on our program quality.
-Please let us know how we are doing.
-Camp staff will provide you with the survey and online link.
+Let us know how we did!
+We will be conducting a day camp feedback survey to help us improve our program quality.
+Day Camp staff will provide you with more information.

 Camp staff are carefully selected for their leadership skills, enthusiasm and their ability to work with children of all backgrounds and abilities.
-All staff members have completed the YMCA Day Camp Training Program, which includes safety and emergency training, standard first aid, CPR, WHMIS, behavior management, physical literacy (NCCP FMS) and YMCA Healthy Child Development.
+All staff members have completed the YMCA Day Camp Training Program, which includes safety and emergency training, standard first aid, CPR, WHMIS, behavior management, and physical literacy (NCCP FMS).
 Camp staff are also required to pass a Police Security Clearance and Vulnerable Sector Search.